 I think everyone has that feeling of walking into the light sometimes.
 You know the view will be beautiful, but it's hard to see the detail of each step along your path.

 This painting is a reminder to enjoy your journey.
-Those shimmering steps along the way are beautiful too.
+Those shimmering steps are beautiful too.